Our service now covers areas all across Canada

 When considering the layout, think about a central staircase as a whole inside of a separate piece of the rest of the room.
 The placement of your staircase will dictate how friends and loved ones move around the room.
 When it comes to design choices, popular options include curved, straight or winding.
 If you don’t have much in the way of space, you may opt for something narrow.
 In contrast, if lack of space isn't an issue, there are plenty of dramatic, wide-bottomed or architecturally interesting layouts.

 For some, it might be important to consult an architect as they’ll be able to understand the best design in relation to the room.
 However, worth mentioning is that even if you have your dream staircase in mind, it might not be a possibility in your home.
-Municipal building regulations may dictate tread size, the angle at which it stands as well as the size of floor space and landings.
+Municipal building regulations may dictate tread size, the angle at which it stands as well as the size of floor space.
 Therefore, check with local rules and regulations if you end up deciding to take on this project.